redis/redis-doc/topics/streams-intro.md

 However in the current implementation, memory is not really reclaimed until a macro node is completely empty, so you should not abuse this feature.

+## Zero length streams

+A difference between streams and other Redis data structures is that when the other data structures have no longer elements, as a side effect of calling commands that remove elements, the key itself will be removed.
+So for instance, a sorted set will be completely removed when a call to **ZREM** will remove the last element in the sorted set.
+Streams instead are allowed to stay at zero elements, both as a result of using a **MAXLEN** option with a count of zero (**XADD** and **XTRIM** commands), or because **XDEL** was called.

+The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups define just because there are no longer items inside the stream.
+Currently the stream is not deleted even when it has no associated consumer groups, but this may change in the future.